 The Company currently grants stock options under the 2008 Equity Incentive Plan.
-Options are granted for terms of ten years and generally vest ratably over a four-year period from the grant date.
+Options are granted for terms of 10 years and generally vest ratably over a four-year period from the grant date.
 The Company grants options at exercise prices equal to the fair value of the Company's common stock on the date of grant.
-All stock options have dividend equivalent rights, which entitle holders of stock options to the same dividend value per share as holders of common stock.
+All stock options have DER, which entitle holders of stock options to the same dividend value per share as holders of common stock.
 DER are subject to the same vesting terms as the corresponding stock options.
 DER are accumulated and paid in cash when the underlying stock options vest and are forfeited if the underlying stock options do not vest.
-During 2020, 2019 and 2018, the Company recorded stock-based compensation expense of \$694,000, \$583,000 and \$897,000, respectively, associated with stock options.
+During 2021, 2020 and 2019, the Company recorded stock-based compensation expense of \$736,000, \$694,000 and \$583,000, respectively, associated with stock options.